Skip to content

 file.write("This is a test.")

 This code opens the file "filename.txt" in write mode and then writes the string "This is a test." to the file.
-Finally, the file is closed using the close() method.
+Note that write mode overwrites any existing content in the file.

 Appending to a File